ry-animal/valkyriefinance/documentation/PHASE_ABC_COMPLETION_SUMMARY.md

 ## Summary

-**Phases A, B, C, and 4 represent a PRODUCTION MILESTONE** in the Valkryie Finance platform development.
+**Phases A, B, C, and 4 represent a PRODUCTION MILESTONE** in the Valkyrie Finance platform development.
 We have successfully:

-✅ **Built Production-Ready Smart Contracts** - ValkryieToken and ValkryieVault with 100% test coverage
+✅ **Built Production-Ready Smart Contracts** - ValkyrieToken and ValkyrieVault with 100% test coverage
 ✅ **Achieved Security Excellence** - 22/22 security tests passing with comprehensive attack coverage
 ✅ **Optimized for Efficiency** - All operations tested and gas-optimized
 ✅ **Created Complete Integration Layer** - Type-safe, multi-chain contract operations